-There has also been a discussion of applying for the Arizona Law Enforcement Accreditation Process (ALEAP) as a way to improve relationships with the community, city councils, and the board of supervisors and to support transparency of MCSO's efforts and programming.
+There has also been a discussion of applying for the Arizona Law Enforcement Accreditation Process ("ALEAP") as a way to improve relationships with the community, city councils, and the Board of Supervisors and to support transparency of MCSO's efforts and programming.
 This recommendation is still under consideration.

 MCSO continues to conduct interventions as needed through the TSMR process.
-The Monitor's 42nd Quarterly Report repeats the Monitor's belief that "the quality of interventions could be improved with more directed attention to promoting change in the deputy's behavior that resulted in the original disparity."
-(Doc.
-3108 at 91.)
 MCSO is open to suggestions for improvement, but also notes that the TSMR has not shown problems with repeated interventions with the same deputy.
-There were no interventions during this quarter, and the Monitor agreed with all MCSO recommendations regarding TSMRs.